 These conditions are broadly classified into four categories and are equally applicable to both China’s local companies as well as the foreign entities that are interested in hiring overseas employees in China, while the procedure for hiring local employees is different.

-1- Applications for foreign work permit and foreign expert certificate
+1- Applications for the foreign work permit and foreign expert certificate

 For example, while submitting the candidate’s work experience for visa application, the Foreign Experts Affair Bureau may accept the official stamp of the applicant’s previous employer on the experience certificate.
-Same, however, is not acceptable for the Labor Bureau which calls for additional checks for eligibility verification.
+The same, however, is not acceptable for the Labor Bureau which calls for additional checks for eligibility verification.

 2- Internship visas are not allowed